-When applying these rules, the denominator contribution is never allowed to go below zero and the numerator is never allowed to be higher than the denominator.
+When applying these rules, the denominator is never allowed to go below zero and the numerator is never allowed to be higher than the denominator.

 On Regents exams, the required passing score for all students in all exams is 65 or higher.
 Scores of "PR" on component exams are considered passing.
 Successful completion of State-approved Regents alternatives, including some Advanced Placement exams, International Baccalaureate exams, and SAT subject exams, also count towards satisfying the Regents requirements.
 The minimum acceptable scores that can be substituted for Regents exams are described on the NYSED website.
-Subjects with WA (waivers) are considered passing.
+Students with Regents waivers (WA) are considered passing.
 Because the denominator is based on the needed exams for the entire cohort, failing a needed exam counts the same as having never taken it.

-In addition to students that are currently enrolled, those who have dropped out or are attending a non-diploma granting program continue to be included in this metric until after their 4th year of high school.
+In addition to students that are currently enrolled, those who have dropped out or are currently attending a non-diploma granting programs continue to be included in this metric until after their expected graduation date.
 Students eligible for NYSAA are excluded.
 Schools with a waiver from the state to use portfolio assessments instead of some Regents exams do not get values for this metric.